SF-WDI-LABS/tunely-angular/docs/sprint2.md

 ## Sprint 2 Overview

+Before this sprint, you should:
+- Have mock data in the controller of your Angular app, displayed in the view
+- Use two-way data binding to change objects in the controller based on user input
+- Recall RESTful routing conventions and key components of requests: method, url, data, and query parameters
+- Recognize the structure of `$http` requests

 This sprint we will:
 - `GET` data from our back-end to our Angular front-end with `$http`
 - `POST` data from a form to save Albums into our database